 Quarrels and Prayer

 Little has been mentioned on this website concerning prayer.
-The reason for this is that prayer is personal, each person does pray in his own way, and confession is both personal and private.
+The reason is that prayer is personal, each person does pray in his own way, and confession is both personal and private.
 However, James has a few things to say about prayer, especially prayer in the midst of strong disagreements.

 Chapter Four begins with: “What is causing all the quarrels and fights among you?
 Isn’t it your desires battling inside you?”

 This letter is for the burgeoning church, but it is directed to each person, as James intimates.
 “Quarrels and fights among you” could be as easily written as “Quarrels and fights within you,” for that in fact is what has occurred.
-The next sentence, “Isn’t it your desire battling inside you,” confirms the basic message of how the various congregations have lost their way.
+The next sentence, “Isn’t it your desire battling inside you,” confirms the basic message of how the various congregations had lost their way.
 It is just as true that such quarrels and battling at times rage within us, and in doing so reflect the nature of the actual pathway someone has chosen or is engaged in.

 (v.2) “You desire things and you don’t have them.”
 The article on Adam and Eve explains Desire to some extent.
 Desire to acquire out of season is a main complaint most commentators make concerning Eve.
 Adam’s desire was to release his responsibility so that he, too, may indulge.
 She blamed the Satan-serpent; Adam blamed her, but also indirectly blames God—“the woman you gave me.”
 Adam seems fine with his justification, and Eve is just as casual.
 The church faces a similar issue, just as then, also today.
 The congregant’s justification, each person, wishes to establish the proper church through their reasonings, but not inspect themselves, nor are they moving through the spirit.